If you’ve experienced anxiety or have trouble sleeping, you’ve probably thought about trying an herbal remedy for relief.

 Valerian root seems to work best after taking it regularly for two or more weeks.
 Don’t take valerian root for more than a month without talking to your doctor.

-Dosage for anxiety
+Recommended dosage for anxiety

 The recommended dosage for anxiety is generally lower than the dosage for insomnia.
 This is because taking high doses of valerian root during the day can lead to daytime sleepiness.